This post may contain affiliate links. Please read our disclosure policy.

 • In a large bowl cream together the butter and 1 cup of sugar.
 Add egg and vanilla and beat until blended.

-• In a separate bowl, sift together the flour, salt, baking powder and cinnamon.
+• In a separate bowl, sift together the flour, salt, cream of tartar, baking soda, and cinnamon.
 Add to the wet ingredients and mix well until a nice dough forms.

 • Mix ¼ cup sugar and 1 tablespoon cinnamon together in a shallow dish (like a pie plate) and set aside.